aashiq-04/AI-Powered-Reseach-Assistant-Tool/README.md

-# AI-Powered PDF Query Application
+# AI-Powered PDF Query Application.

 ## Overview
 This project is a web application that allows users to upload PDF files, embed the document data into a vector store, and query the embedded documents to receive relevant responses.
 The project uses **FastAPI** for the backend and **ReactJS** for the frontend. **LangChain** is employed for text embedding and retrieval.